julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [FEATURE] Improve look of completion dialog - add a title seperator or something.
-See "What's new" dialogs in other apps with the holo theme.
 - [FEATURE] What's new dialog for first run of new version.
 - [FEATURE] Add location title to title bar next to score?
 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress